SayanjitNath/CubeRunner2D/README.md

 The game features a neon-style aesthetic with glowing shaders.

-Background scrolling, shockwave, and diffusion effects are implemented using Shader Graph.
+Background scrolling, shockwave, and dissolve effects are implemented using Shader Graph.

 ⚙️ Technical Details

-Shader Graphs for glowing effects, background scrolling, shockwave, and diffusion effects.
+Shader Graphs for glowing effects, background scrolling, shockwave, and dissolve effects.

 Object Pooling is used for optimized performance.